 Delayed injuries may also present after a few days.
 Injuries to the eyes or abdominal organs, in particular, may not be noticeable immediately.
 They may cause symptoms or sudden fatalities up to several months after the explosion takes place.
 Additionally, the detonation of an IED may lead to secondary explosions if explosive material ignites nearby sources of natural gas or reserves of gasoline.
 Explosions can also lead to fires, ruptured water mains and gas lines, downed power lines and toxic smoke, which can also cause serious injuries and casualties.

 Bomb containment vessels protect against every one of these types of injuries.
 If EOD squads can get the bomb into the total containment vessel before it explodes, the containment vessel will spare the mission team and civilian bystanders from these grave harms.

 Contact TM International, LLC for Blast Containment Tanks

 TM International, LLC knows EOD inside and out.
 We have over 100 years of experience in protecting against explosive devices, and we are ready to provide custom solutions and comprehensive protection to any level of military, law enforcement or private security bomb disposal squads.
 Our advanced technology and top-of-the-line equipment provide rugged, dependable protection.
-Reusable and reliable, our EOD devices fit within a realistic budget while offering maximum security.
+Reusable and reliable, our EOD devices and bomb disposal tools fit within a realistic budget while offering maximum security.